top of page

 After eating and loading up the car, we headed south on Highway 61, reversing the route we’d made earlier in the week.

-Since we had skipped stops on our way north, we included a few spots to check out on this day!
+Since we had skipped favorite stops on our way north, we included a few of them on our return trip!

 First up… Temperance River State Park!